On the Role of Riemannian Metrics in Conformal and Quasiconformal Geometry: Basic properties of quasiregular mappings

 Next we consider a local version of this equivalence for general Riemannian manifolds.
 We show that if $\phi:(M,g)\rightarrow (N,h)$ is Riemannian quasiregular, then for any $p\in M$ there is a localization of $\phi$ at $p$ such that the coordinate representation (of the localization) is quasiregular mapping on $\R^n$.
 The quasiregularity constant of the coordinate representation will depend on $K$ and on the coordinate representations of the Riemannian metrics $g$ and $h$.

-\begin{thm} Let $\phi$ be Riemannian $K$-quasiregular mapping between Riemannian manifolds $(M,g)$ and $(N,h)$.
+\begin{thm} Let $\phi$ be a Riemannian $K$-quasiregular mapping between Riemannian manifolds $(M,g)$ and $(N,h)$.
 Then, for any $p\in M$, there is a localization of $\phi$ at $p$ such that the coordinate representation of the localization is a quasiregular mapping on $\R^n$.
-The quasiregularity constant $\ol{K}$ of the localization depends only on $K$ and on the coordinate representations of $g$ on $U$ and $h$ on $V$. \end{thm} \begin{proof} Let $p\in M$.
-Choose coordinate neighborhoods $(U,\psi)$ and $(V,\varphi)$ around $p$ and $\phi(p)$ such that $\phi(U)\subset\subset V$.
+The quasiregularity constant $\ol{K}$ of the localization depends only on $K$ and on the coordinate representations of $g$ on $U$ and $h$ on $V$ \end{thm} \begin{proof} Let $p\in M$.
+Choose a neighborhood $U$ and a coordinate neighborhood $(V,\varphi)$ around $p$ and $\phi(p)$ such that $\phi(U)\subset\subset V$.
+We can assume that $U$ is compactly contained in some coordinate neighborhood of $p$ whose coordinate mapping we denote by $\psi$.
 The coordinate representation of $\phi$ is of Sobolev class $\W(U,V)$.
-By the continuity of $g$ and $h$ we have
+By the continuity of $g$ and $h$ and by compactness we have

 It is sufficient to show that the distortion of the coordinate representation $\varphi\circ\phi\circ\psi^{-1}:U\to V$ of $\phi$ with respect to Euclidean metrics is bounded.
 By~\eqref{functoriality} and~\eqref{submult} we have